Where, how and when can I borrow?

-For Corvinus readers, every library fee (card fee, overdue fine, book compensation fee) will be charged to the Neptun account and can only be settled there, by bank transfer or SimplePay.
+For Corvinus readers, every library fee (overdue fines, book compensation fees, lost card replacement fees) will be charged to the Neptun account and can only be settled there, by bank transfer or SimplePay.

 Closed overdue fines are charged at the beginning of the following week, the deadline of payment is the eighth working day following that date.